Applications of the close-limit approximation: horizonless compact objects and scalar fields: Extreme Compact Objects

 We shall first introduce the spacetime metric of a single, isolated, spherically symmetric ECO; then, using the procedure of Brill and Lindquist discussed in Sec.~\ref{subsec:BL}, we shall define initial data corresponding to two ECOs starting from rest (this approach can naturally be extended to the case of ECOs with initial momentum, using the procedure of Bowen and York~\cite{Bowen:1980yu}).

 The GW signal produced by the collision of ECOs will consist of waves caused by excitations of the exterior spacetime~\cite{Vishveshwara:1970zz,Berti:2009kk}, as well as contributions which probe the interior of the object~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Abedi:2016hgu,Mark:2017dnq,Testa:2018bzd,Maggio:2018ivz}.
-For a wide class of ECOs, the lapse in its interior is very small, leading to large delays in signals which have probed the interior geometry~\cite{Ferrari:2000sr,Cardoso:2017cqb,Cardoso:2019rvt}.
+For a wide class of asymptotically flat ECOs, the lapse in its interior is very small, leading to large delays in signals which have probed the interior geometry~\cite{Ferrari:2000sr,Cardoso:2017cqb,Cardoso:2019rvt}.
 Thus, in the following we ``freeze'' the inner region, which means that in practice we cut it off from our domain, and all the information about the interior is replaced by boundary conditions at the surface.

 Let us first consider a single, isolated (spherically symmetric) ECO.
-Due to Birkhoff theorem, the exterior of the ECO $r>r_0$ is described by Schwarzschild's geometry (Eq.\til\eqref{eq:Schwarzschild_metric})\,\footnote{Since $\epsilon\ll1$, $r_0<3M$ and thus the light ring $r=3M$, where null circular geodesics are defined, lies in the exterior of the ECO.
+Due to Birkhoff's theorem, the exterior of the ECO $r>r_0$ is described by Schwarzschild's geometry (Eq.\til\eqref{eq:Schwarzschild_metric})\,\footnote{Since $\epsilon\ll1$, $r_0<3M$ and thus the light ring $r=3M$, where null circular geodesics are defined, lies in the exterior of the ECO.
 This plays a crucial role in the GW emission, as we discuss below.}.
 We define the isotropic radial coordinate as in Schwarzschild metric~\eqref{eq:R_isotropic_to_Schw}:

 In terms of the coordinate $R$, the location of the surface is $R_0=R(r_0)=M/2(1-2\sqrt{\epsilon})$.
 The interior of the ECO depends on the profile of its energy density $\rho(R)$.
-As discussed above, under our assumptions the emitted GW signal does not depend on the structure of the interior; it only depends on the location of the surface.
-Yet, for consistency we shall model the interior with a specific example of energy density profile $\rho(R)$, vanishing for $R>R_0$ (see Appendix~\ref{app:ECO_initialdata}).
+As discussed above, we do not need to model the interior because, under our assumptions, the emitted GW signal does not depend on the structure of the interior; it only depends on the location of the surface and on its properties.
+We stress that ``freezing'' the internal degrees of freedom of the ECOs is a standard approximation in the literature of ECO modeling~\cite{Cardoso:2019rvt}.

 Let us now consider two spherically symmetric ECOs, with equal masses and total ADM mass $M$, initially at rest.
 We perform a $3+1$ decomposition of the spacetime, as in Sec.~\ref{sec:3+1}.
 The three-metric of each slice is solution of the Hamiltonian constraint equation~\eqref{eq:HGRphi}: